Emergency Text System

 - To drive a car without valid license, insurance, tax or MOT.

 - To falsely report a theft or crime to police.

 - To buy property you think is stolen.

 - To buy alochol or tobacco under the age of 18 (for either your own consumption or for others).

-In the UK we drive on the left and give way to traffic to the right on a roundabout!
+In the UK we drive on the left and give way to traffic to the right at roundabouts!
 But there is a lot more to consider if you decide to drive or buy a car.
-For example, generally the person is insured to drive, not the car.
+For example, you must buy car insurance for yourself and any other drivers.

 Requirements to drive in the UK

 - Valid driving license (a license from another country can normally be used for up to 1 year)

 - Road Tax